sel2014/SkyBetDemo/README.md

 5- I have Singleten Design Pattern in my framework.
 SDP allows to have only one instance of my driver in my entire project.
 6- I created my BrowserUtils class to keep my commonly use method.
-This enables me to write clean code and prevent reparative coding.
+This enables me to write clean code and prevent repetative coding.
 7- Next I have my Hooks class.Hooks class allows me to execute certain actions after each scenario.
 Maximizing window or taking screenshot if scenario is failing Driver.closeDriver() is also important method in hooks class which classes the current